DS-expert/Fake-job-prediction/README.md

 # Fake Job Prediction

-This project is a **Machine Learning pipeline** designed to predict student performance based on survey/text data.
+This project is a **Machine Learning pipeline** designed to predict fake jobs based on survey/text data.
 It is built from scratch without relying only on Jupyter notebooks, focusing instead on a **modular, production-ready structure**.

 ---